Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 })
 ```

-## Setting the initial value
+### Setting the initial value

-To set the rating's initial value, set the context's `value` property.
+Use the `defaultValue` property to set the rating's initial value.

 ```jsx {2}
 const service = useMachine(rating.machine, {